dannersy/lessons/dom/README.md

 var allTheLisPs = document.querySelectorAll('li, p') // get all the li & p tags
 ```

 **SO!** If you've done this before, you might say, "Hey aren't there other selectors like .getElementById or .getElementsByClassName?"
 And I'll reply, "Yes there are, but they suck, so just use querySelector."
-If you like them better, that's fine, we'll touch on them briefly and go over their caveats.
+If you like them better, that's fine, we'll touch on them briefly in demonstration and go over their caveats.

 ---